Jobber vs Housecall Pro: Which Invoices Get Paid Faster? (Layout Psychology)

 What Makes Apple Pay and Google Pay Invoice Payment Faster?

-The single biggest factor in payment speed isn’t the invoice layout—it’s payment friction.
+The single biggest factor in payment speed is not the invoice layout — it is payment friction.
 Every additional step between “I should pay this” and “payment complete” exponentially increases delay.

 What Is Frictionless Payment for Contractor Invoices?